ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/parallel.md

 This applies to processes which create non-spatial data in files and geospatial data exported from GRASS GIS.

-Prepare a file with list of commands to be executed in parallel by the launch program.
+Prepare a file with list of commands to be executed in parallel by _pynodelauncher_.
 We will call this file `tasks.txt` because it contains all the small tasks in our big job we are submitting to the BSUB system.